 Taking the next step

 Make an appointment with an audiologist or other health professional to discuss the best options for you.
-If you don’t already have someone to speak to, we can help you find a clinic close by.
-Wherever you are in the world, there are also support groups where you can connect with people who understand what you’re going through.
+If you don’t already have someone to speak to, we can help you close by.
+Wherever you are in the world, there are also where you can connect with people who understand what you’re going through.
 They can offer first-hand advice on hearing loss treatments and put you in touch with useful support services.